fdkevin0/GeneChat/README.md

 -->

 ## Introduction
-- ProteinChat is a versatile, multi-modal large language model designed to predict protein functions from amino acid sequences.
+- GeneChat is a multi-modal large language model designed to predict gene functions from genomic sequences.
-- ProteinChat works in a similar way as ChatGPT.
-Users upload a protein sequence and ask various questions about this protein.
-ProteinChat will answer these questions in a multi-turn, interactive manner.
+- GeneChat works in a similar way as ChatGPT.
+Users can upload a genomic sequence and ask various questions about this gene.
+GeneChat will answer these questions in a multi-turn, interactive manner.
-- The ProteinChat system consists of a protein encoder, a large language model (LLM), and an adaptor.
-The protein encoder takes a protein sequence as input and learns a representation for this protein.
-The adaptor transforms the protein representation produced by the protein encoder into another representation that is acceptable to the LLM.
-The LLM takes the representation transformed by the adaptor and users' questions about this protein as inputs and generates answers.
+- The GeneChat system consists of a gene encoder, a large language model (LLM), and an adaptor.
+The gene encoder takes a genomic sequence as input and learns a representation for this gene.
+The adaptor transforms the gene representation produced by the gene encoder into another representation that is acceptable to the LLM.
+The LLM takes the representation transformed by the adaptor and users' questions about this gene as inputs and generates answers.
 All these components are trained end-to-end.
-We use [esm2_t33_650M_UR50D](https://github.com/facebookresearch/esm) as the protein encoder in this github repo.
-Note that in our paper, we use [xTrimoPGLM-1B](https://arxiv.org/abs/2401.06199) as the protein encoder, which can give better performance on the prediction tasks.
+We use [DNABERT2](https://github.com/facebookresearch/esm) as the gene encoder.
-- To train ProteinChat, we designed (protein, prompt, answer) triplets from the functions and keywords from Swiss-Prot dataset, resulting in ~500k proteins and 1.5 million triplets.
+- To train GeneChat, we designed (gene, prompt, answer) triplets from the NCBI dataset, resulting in ~47k genes.

 ![overview](fig/GeneChat.png)